The Last Unicorn: Continent Films

-In addition, a live-action adaptation of the original book has been announced as in development for several years, but it is not clear what progress (if any) has been made towards production.
+In addition, a live-action adaptation of the original book has been announced as in development for several years.
+However, it is not clear what progress (if any) has been made towards production.

 In February 2006, Continent Films unveiled a new official website for the project which made clear that the film was still in development.
 It was not yet funded, did not have a shooting script, and had not been cast.
-In the new website, all actor names but Christopher Lee's had been removed; and even Lee's involvement was revealed to be nothing more than a promise to appear in the film if he was available and if terms could be worked out with his agent.
+In the new website, all actor names but Christopher Lee's had been removed; even Lee's involvement was revealed to be nothing more than a promise to appear in the film if he was available and if terms could be worked out with his agent.
 Lee died in 2015 and the website was changed in April 2016 to promote the 2015 film, Angels in Notting Hill, which was Lee's final appearance on screen.
-The website was changed back in August to The Last Unicorn and, as of January 2022, bears only a background picture and the words "The Last Unicorn" and "This website is currently not in service".
+The website was changed back in August to The Last Unicorn; as of January 2022, the site bears only a background picture and the words "The Last Unicorn" and "This website is currently not in service".